cletomartin/redes1/_sources/transport.md

 - 2 bytes for an _optional checksum_:
   - If checksum is not desired, then it will be filled with 0s.
   - Checksum is calculated by adding all together in chunks of 16-bits the following:
-    1. A _pseudoheader_ of source IP, destination IP, protocol type and UDP length.
+    1. A _pseudo-header_ of source IP, destination IP, protocol type and UDP length.
 	1. The UDP header.
 	1. The UDP data.